Ceyron/implicit-autodiff-table/README.md

 these explicit rules.

-Going beyond classical feed-forard deep learning architectures, one commonly finds that problems are expressed as the solution to implicit problems.
-For example, many simulations in scientific computing reduce to the solutions of linear systems of equations.
+Going beyond classical feed-forard deep learning architectures, one commonly finds that problems are expressed as the solution to implicit relations.
+For example, many simulations in scientific computing boil down to the solutions of linear systems of equations.
 Similarly like we can break up a matrix-vector multiplication into individual scalar operations, we could break down the linear solve into its algorithmic components.
 This comes with several disadvantages